nicoserrano/UFOs/README.md

 ## Summary
-One drawback is that the dataset used only
+One drawback is that the dataset used only includes sightings in the US.
+This may affect the website because it might not get as much attention from other parts of the World.
+One recommendation could be to find more data online and insert it in the same data.js file following the same format.
+Additionally, other recommendation could be to futher decorate the website.
+CSS and Bootstrap have infinite options to make an even more aesthetically pleasant website.